On the Dual Representation of Coherent Risk Measures: Coherent risk measures on subspaces: Risk envelopes and uncertainty sets

-\begin{prop} For any uncertainty set $\UU\subseteq\UU_\PPP$, $\RRR(\cdot)$ is a coherent risk measure on $\VV$ with uncertainty set $\UU^\VV$ if and only if it is a coherent risk measure on $\VV$ with risk envelope $\cl {\QQ_\UU}$. \end{prop} \pf It follows from Proposition \ref{rel1} and Lemma \ref{property}~(2), as desired.
+\begin{prop} For any uncertainty set $\UU\subseteq\UU_\PPP$, $\RRb$ is a coherent risk measure on $\VV$ with uncertainty set $\UU$ if and only if it is a coherent risk measure on $\VV$ with risk envelope $\QQ_\UU$. \end{prop} \pf By Proposition \ref{rel1}, $\RRb$ is a coherent risk measure on $\VV$ with risk envelope $\QQ_\UU$ if and only if it is a coherent risk measure on $\VV$ with uncertainty set $\UU_{\QQ_\UU}$.
+Then by Lemma \ref{property} (2), $\UU_{\QQ_\UU}=\UU$, so the proposition is proved.

-The following is a fundamental theorem in \cite{NPS09}, where the authors discussed how to construct coherent risk measures thr However, since uncertainty sets are constructed independent of probability distributions.
-It is not completely clear how the uncertainty sets are related to the random variables appeared in the problem.
-We now present a new proof of the theorem, which disclose the connection of the uncertainty set and the risk easure on $\VV.$ \begin{thm} $\RRR(\cdot)$ is a coherent risk measure on $\VV$ if and only if there exists a nonempty and convex subset $\UU\subseteq\UU_\PPP$ such that for any $a_0,a_1,\cdots,a_n\in\RR$.
-We call $\UU$ the ``uncertainty set'' of the risk measure $\RRR(\cdot)$ on $\VV.$ It can be written explicitly as \end{thm}
+The following is a main theorem in Natarajan $et \ al.$ (2009), where the authors discussed how to construct coherent risk measures in general.
+However, since uncertainty sets are constructed independent of probability distributions, it is not completely clear how the uncertainty sets are related to the random variables appeared in the problem.
+We now present a new proof of the theorem, which discloses the connection between the uncertainty set and the risk measure on $\VV.$ \begin{thm} $\RRb$ is a coherent risk measure on $\VV$ if and only if there exists a nonempty and convex subset $\UU\subseteq\UU_\PPP$ such that

+for any $a_1,\cdots,a_n\in\RR$.
+We call $\UU$ the ``uncertainty set'' of the risk measure $\RRb$ on $\VV.$ It can be written explicitly as where $\RRR$ is the original risk measure that induces $\RRb.$ \end{thm}